supercollider/supercollider/README_WINDOWS.md

 ### Portaudio

 Portaudio is provided as submodule of SC and is built automatically as part of the SC-build.
-In order to add Asio- and DSound support, the respective SDKs have to be added to the build.
+In order to add ASIO- and/or DSound support, the respective SDKs have to be added to the build.

 ASIO: download the SDK from [Steinberg][asiosdk], extract the zip and place